 Make an ice pack by putting ice in a plastic bag and wrapping a cloth around it.

-- DO NOT put the bag of ice directly on your skin.
-Cold from the ice damage your skin.
+- Do not put the bag of ice directly on your skin.
+Cold from the ice can damage your skin.

 For pain, you can use ibuprofen (Advil, Motrin, and others) or naproxen (Aleve, Naprosyn, and others).
 You can buy these medicines without a prescription.

-- If you have heart disease, high blood pressure, kidney disease, liver disease, or have had stomach ulcers or bleeding, talk with your health care provider before using these medicines.
+- If you have heart disease, high blood pressure, kidney disease, liver disease, or have had stomach ulcers or bleeding, talk with your provider before using these medicines.

 As you recover, your provider will check how well your thumb is healing.
 You will be told when your cast or splint can be removed and you can return to your normal activities.